devopszone/Sensu_Ansible_CF/README.md

 # I. Deploy Sensu-server VM using AWS Cloud Formation
    If you have AWS subscription already Configure AWS-Cli on you local machine then execute the below command on terminal.

- > aws cloudformation deploy --template /path/of/template/file/cf_sensu.json --stack-name stackname --parameter-overrides SSHKey=  sshkey_pair_name Sit back and relax.
+ > aws cloudformation deploy --template /path/of/template/file/cf_sensu.json --stack-name stackname --parameter-overrides SSHKey=  sshkey_pair_name

 In above Command provide the path for template(cf_sensu.json) and provide SSH keypair name which is already available in your region.